-- 2. Any exercise by counterparties of their right to reuse shall be subject to at least all the following conditions: - (a) reuse is undertaken in accordance with the terms specified in the collateral arrangement referred to in point (b) of paragraph 1; - (b) the financial instruments received under a collateral arrangement are transferred from the account of the providing counterparty.
+- 2. Any exercise by counterparties of their right to reuse shall be subject to at least both of the following conditions: - (a) reuse is undertaken in accordance with the terms specified in the collateral arrangement referred to in point (b) of paragraph 1; - (b) the financial instruments received under a collateral arrangement are transferred from the account of the providing counterparty.

-By way of derogation to point (b), where a counterparty to a collateral arrangement is established in a third country and the account of the counterparty providing the collateral is maintained in and subject to the law of a third country, the reuse shall be evidenced either by a transfer from the account of the providing counterparty or by other appropriate means.
+By way of derogation from point (b) of the first subparagraph, where a counterparty to a collateral arrangement is established in a third country and the account of the counterparty providing the collateral is maintained in and subject to the law of a third country, the reuse shall be evidenced either by a transfer from the account of the providing counterparty or by other appropriate means.

-- 3. This Article is without prejudice to stricter sectoral legislation, in particular to Directives 2014/65/EU and 2009/65/EC, and to national law aimed at ensuring a higher level of protection of providing counterparties. - 4.
+- 3. This Article is without prejudice to stricter sectoral legislation, in particular to Directives 2009/65/EC and 2014/65/EU, and to national law that aims to ensure a higher level of protection for providing counterparties. - 4.
 This Article shall not affect national law concerning the validity or effect of a transaction.